wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-common-configuration-options/includes/8-configure-power-plans.md

  -  **Require a password on wakeup**.
 Use this setting to access the Define power buttons and turn on password protection page.
 On this page, there is a Password protection on wakeup section that allows you to ensure that when a computer resumes from a hibernated state, the screen is locked until the user presents credentials.
 This setting is turned on, by default.
  -  **Choose what the power buttons do**.
 Use this setting to access the Define power buttons and turn on password protection page.
 Most devices have a power button, and additionally, many have a sleep button.
 For mobile devices with both power and sleep buttons, both buttons include the On battery and Plugged in columns with four choices: Do nothing, Hibernate, Sleep, and Shut down.
 Some devices do not have a Sleep or Hibernate option.
 Certain devices also have a Shutdown settings section on the Define Power buttons and turn on password protection page, which includes check boxes for

      -  **Turn on fast startup**.
 Allows the Windows operating system to save system information into a file that it uses to start up when you reapply power.
      -  **Sleep**.
 Suspends power to the hard drive and display, but continues supplying power to the processor and memory.
      -  **Hibernate**.
 Writes all activity in memory to a file and shuts down all power, but allows the file to reanimate memory with the same values once you supply power.
      -  **Lock**.
 Locks the screen, and requires the user to reenter credentials before resuming operations.
  -  **Choose what closing the lid does**.
 Use this setting to access the Define power buttons and turn on password protection page, and drop-down list boxes for On Battery and Plugged in.
 You also can select an option for Choose what closing the lid does, including Do nothing, Sleep, Hibernate, and Shut down.
  -  **Create a power plan**.
 When you select this setting, the Create a Power Plan Wizard appears, in which you can select one of the three default power-plan options: Turn off the display, Put the computer to sleep, and Adjust plan brightness.
-You can save one of these options to a custom name, and then change the default plan settings on the wizard�s Edit Plan Settings page.
+You can save one of these options to a custom name, and then change the default plan settings on the wizard's Edit Plan Settings page.
 If you select the Turn off the display and Put the computer to sleep values from a drop-down menu that has options from 1 minute to five hours, or never.
 You also can configure the Adjust plan brightness setting from fully dim to the highest brightness setting by using its slider bar.
  -  **Choose when to turn off the display**.
 Use this setting to access the Edit Plan Settings page, which is identical to the one in the Create a Power Plan Wizard.
  -  **Change when the computer sleeps**.
 This setting is identical to the Choose when to turn off the display setting.